engjefersonsantiago/P4_ROHC/README.md

 # ROHC_P4
 Robust header compression draft with P4

+How to setup the environment?
+Place yourself in P4/p4c-bmv2/
+> sudo pip install -r requirements_v1_1.txt

+Ignore (i) and continue.

 How to compile?
 Place yourself in P4/bmv2
 If it is the first time run